2020 Springfield Parade Marshal & Award Winners Announced

 The Paul G. Caron award winner is Maura Troy Cournoyer.
 Maura has been a key player of the Springfield St. Patrick’s Parade committee for over a decade.
 She has served on many subcommittees, most importantly the Colleen and Fundraising committees.
 Over the years, she has helped to raise thousands of dollars in funding for the float and ball through her annual calendar raffle.
 Volunteering and Irish pride run deep in her blood, as evident by her mother Mary B. Troy and her dedication to the city of Springfield and Irish heritage.
 Maura is Vice Principal of Brunton Elementary School in Springfield.
 She resides in Springfield with her husband Luke and their two children Maeve and Frankie.

-The Mary B. Troy Appreciation award winner is Stephen Allen of Stephen Allen Jewelers.
-Stephen graciously donates the jewelry for the Springfield Colleen and Court each year.
+The Mary B. Troy Appreciation award winner is Stephen Allen Jewelers.
+Accepting the award is owner Stephen Lewis, who graciously donates the jewelry for the Springfield Colleen and Court each year.
 Without hesitation, he stepped in to provide his services when the committee was in real need of support.
 He is a great friend and supporter of the committee and adds the extra sparkle to their annual Awards Presentation and Colleen Coronation ball night.
-Steven Allen Jewelers has been in business for over 24 years and is located on Maple Street in East Longmeadow.
+Steven Allen Jewelers has been in business for over 28 years and is located on Maple Street in East Longmeadow.

 “We would like to congratulate our 2020 Parade Marshal and Award Winners.
 They have certainly distinguished themselves in their chosen professions and have contributed greatly to the Irish and Western Mass community,” said Alesia Barbaro, President of the Springfield St. Patrick’s Parade Committee.